LorenzoStucchi/SEN-ET_automatization/README.md

   - netcdf4
   - h5netcdf

-It is possible and recommended to use conda to create and environment with all the dependency with the command:
+It is possible and recommended to use conda to create the environment with all the dependencies with the command:
 ```
 conda env create -f env.yml
 ```